Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 I teamed up with Carol Henderson, a Sydney public school teacher, heading the same way.
 It didn’t take long to find the hidden jewels.
 An aging Anglo-Indian lady came up to us in the street and invited us to have Christmas dinner with her and her family.
 Carol and I were treated as honourable guests and met the lady’s granddaughter whose beauty to me surpassed that of the Taj Mahal.

-I asked our host, ‘Why are there so many beggars in Calcutta?’
+I asked our host, ‘Why are there so many beggars in Calcutta, some with amputated arms outstretched?’

 She said, ‘Calcutta isn’t known as ‘The Dying City’ for nothing.
 That’s because much of it’s industry was killed off.
 For at least two centuries Bengal used to be the centre of a thriving textile industry.
 The forebears of these beggars would have been involved in it either in production or trade.
 Our handloom weavers produced some of the world’s most desirable traditionally woven fabrics.
 She showed me some of her heirloom dresses, laying them out on the dining table.
 ‘These fine long muslins have been in my family for generations.’

 Holding a simple white dress against her granddaughters figure she said, ‘This one was made locally.
 As you can see the fabric is perfect for clothing in hot countries.
 Feel how fine it is.
-It’s so delicate it can fit through a finger ring. is so delicate that it can fit through a finger ring is so delicate that it can fit through a finger ring’
+It’s so delicate it can fit through a finger ring.’

 ‘The British must have snapped them up to send home.’